 An immediate risk stems from the wet and cool winter that helped bring the drought to an end, which boosted soil moisture and prompted explosive vegetative growth throughout the state this spring.
 That in turn will contribute to a significantly greater fuel load for wildfires in late summer and fall in what could be a ‘very active’ wildfire season, the National Interagency Fire Center has warned.

 California suffered devastating wildfires last year.
 This map of Northern California makes use of satellite-based NDVI readings as of December 2018 to show the extent of the fire damage, represented by the dark orange areas.
-Click on the image to view in the Gro web app.
-NDVI, a measure of vegetative health, is viewable in the web app to a granularity of 250 meters per pixel.

 An end to official drought status was followed in short order by record high July temperatures in Southern California and the Central Valley, stressing crops and stepping up demand on the state’s water supplies.
 Most cropland in California, a major producer of tree nuts and fruit, is irrigated.
 Under state law—the Sustainable Groundwater Management Act—some 21 critically overdrawn groundwater basins must submit proposals by early next year to show how they will replenish their repositories over the next 20 years.
 Farm groups had raised concerns the law could devalue land prices, affecting the viability of some farms and businesses.